daxian-dbw/PowerShell-ALC-Samples/Resolving-Event-with-ALC/scenario-demos/2-HigherConflict-then-SampleModule.md

 ## HigherConflict module loaded before SampleModule

-> NOTE: This assumes you have built and generated the 3 modules successfully with `.\build.ps1` and have `Set-Location PowerShell-ALC-Samples\Resolving-Event-with-ALC\bin`.
+> NOTE: This assumes you have built and generated the 3 modules successfully with `.\build.ps1` and have `Set-Location PowerShell-ALC-Samples\Resolving-Event-with-ALC`.

 When the `HigherConflict` module gets loaded, the `1.5.0.0` version of `SharedDependency.dll` will be loaded into the default `AssemblyLoadContext`.
 Then when loading and using `SampleModule`, the loading request for `1.0.0.0` version of `SharedDependency.dll` will be triggered,